 We’ve embraced the task of evolving our internal culture and decision making to put people, the planet and prosperity through partnerships at the heart of the thinking and actions across our team everywhere, every day.

+The safety, health and wellbeing of our people and all those operating and visiting our sites comes first.
+We value wellbeing – Hauora – and have invested in additional skills, training and engineering solutions in pursuit of our goal of zero harm.
+We’re redoubling our effort and investment for Port Marlborough’s part in protecting the future through environmental guardianship and restoration – Kaitiakitanga – because we know that aiming for minimal environmental impact isn’t enough.
 Our commitment to a partnership approach, working together – Mahi Tahi – embraces all of our partnerships – with staff, customers, iwi, communities and other stakeholders.
 We’re reaching beyond ‘corporate citizenship’, instead striving to be a genuine community partner.
 We’re actively developing new and stronger relationships, communicating more openly, and specifically targeting our support for community initiatives to those aligned with our values.
+And overall, we seek to act with integrity – Pono – in everything we do, delivering excellence – Kairangatira – to our customers and excellent economic outcomes for our Shareholder and the region.

 Connie Smith General Manager Communications and Engagement | Poutoko Whakapāpā